pc2/StencilStream/README.md

   Real-world applications have unique needs.
 StencilStream is designed to be flexible and adaptable to different problem domains and hardware targets.

 - **🚀 Performant**
   You don’t need to be an FPGA or performance tuning expert.
-StencilStream delivers high performance out-of-the-box, making it accessible for domain scientists and engineers alike.

-### ⚙️ Hardware Platform Support
+## ⚙️ Hardware Platform Support

 **StencilStream** is built to enable high-performance stencil computations across a diverse range of modern compute architectures.
 The framework abstracts away low-level hardware details, allowing developers to focus on algorithm design while targeting various platforms with minimal code changes.